 Making Connections: Dendrite Arborization and Synapse Formation

-During brain development, billions of neurons must be precisely connected to form intricate neural circuits that allow us to sense, think and act.
+During brain development, billions of neurons must be precisely connected to form intricate neural circuits.
 Most communication between neurons in these circuits occurs via synapses that connect the axons of signal-sending neurons to the dendrites of signal-receiving neurons.
 The ability of a dendrite to properly receive and process this information depends on: 1) the size and complexity of its arbor, and 2) the number and molecular composition of its synapses.
 Importantly, defects in dendrite morphology and synapse number are found in many psychiatric disorders, including schizophrenia, bipolar disorder, depression and addiction.
 A key unanswered question is how dendrite growth and synapse formation are coordinated at the molecular level to achieve proper connectivity during brain development.

 During our studies on Reelin signaling in migration, we identified the CUB and Sushi Multiple Domains 2 (Csmd2) protein as a novel interactor of Dab1.
 Surprisingly, we found that Csmd2 loss of function did not affect neuronal migration, suggesting a role in a different Dab1-dependent process.
 The Reelin/Dab1 pathway has recently emerged as an important control point for dendrite formation and synapse maturation.
 Accordingly, deficiencies in Reelin signaling have been linked to several psychiatric diseases that do no exhibit neuronal migration deficits, but are characterized by defects in dendrites and synapses.
 However, we still know very little about how Reelin signaling regulates dendrite outgrowth and synaptogenesis.